 Washing soda is an excellent drain cleaner.
-Simply pour 12 cups of washing soda down the drain to clean it.
-Pour a gallon of warm water down the drain to keep it clean and smelling good.
+Simply pour 12 cups of washing soda down the drain to clean it. pour a gallon of warm water down the drain to keep it clean and smelling good.
 This method may also be used to clean the kitchen sink drain.
 You may also add chopped lemon peel for a pleasant scent.

 Clean Garden Tools

 Your garden equipment grows quite filthy after extensive usage in keeping your yard immaculate!
 It is also critical to keep these garden equipment in good condition.
-So that the tools maintain their sharpness and plant diseases are not transmitted by using filthy equipment.
+So that the tools maintain their sharpness and plant diseases are not transmitted by needing filthy equipment.
 The first step in maintenance is appropriate cleaning in order to avoid rust.

 Washing soda is also excellent for cleaning garden equipment.
 Simply scrub the instruments with washing soda, ideally with a firm bristle brush for maximum efficiency.
 Hose down the tools and allow them to dry in the sun to keep their sharpness and avoid rusting.